HPAI-BSC/prompt_engine/configs/README.md

             Name of the dataset to test.
 See available datasets in medprompt/datasets.
         - subject (str)
             If dataset have different subjects, like MMLU, it allows to select which subject to test.
 If "all", all the subjected are executed.
 To launch multiple subjects, split them using commas: "anatomy,virology".
-        - final_answer (str ["merge", "reflection"])
-            UNDER DEVELOPMENT AND TESTING.
-If OpenMedQA is selected, one of this two options can be selected.
         - overwrite (boolean.
 Default True)
             This parameter is ignored if "sc-cot" type selected.
 If selected, generates validation examples even if they already exist.
         - shuffle: (boolean)